fleetdm/fleet/handbook/company/README.md

 Each group's PM works closely with engineers within their group:
 - The PM **prioritizes** work and defines **what** to iteratively build and release next within their group's domain to best serve the group's goals and the company's goals as a whole.
 The PM communicates **why** this work is prioritized and works with engineering to come up with the best possible **how**.
-- The PM is responsible for the execution of epics that span across multiple groups.
+- The PM is responsible for the execution of initiatives (epics) that span across multiple groups.
+These epics are tracked as GitHub issues with the "epic" label.
 One PM is assigned to the epic to make sure that all issues associated with the epic (child issues) make it into a release.

 An engineering manager (EM), with their group of engineers, forms the engineering members of the group: